The Effects of Hydroxychloroquine in Patients with Inflammatory Cardiomyopathy (HYPIC)

-Evaluating the long-term therapeutic effects of hydroxychloroquine(compared to glucocorticoid therapy alone) in patients with inflammatory cardiomyopathy--a multicenter randomized controlled study
+Evaluating the long-term therapeutic effects and safety of hydroxychloroquine(compared to glucocorticoid therapy alone) in patients with inflammatory cardiomyopathy--a multicenter randomized controlled study

 Study Overview